Skarlso/blogsource/content/posts/2017-05-28-replacing-eval-with-object-send-and-a-parser.md

 If an expression begins with a `.`.
 So you see that using `send` will help a lot, and understanding what eval is trying to evaluate and rather writing your own parser, isn't that hard at all using ruby.

 I hope you enjoyed reading this little tid-bit as much as I enjoyed writing and drawing it.
 Leave a comment if your liked the drawings or if you did not and I should never do them again (( I don't really care, this is my blog haha. )).
+Note to self: I shouldn't draw on the other side of the drawing because of bleed-through.

 Thank you!
 Gergely.